christophmschaefer/miluphcuda/test_cases/giant_collisions/Usage.md

 * You can visualize the simulation for example with *Paraview*.
 Find the latest release at https://www.paraview.org/.

-  First run
+  First, enter your simulation directory and run

         utils/postprocessing/create_xdmf.py
-  and then start Paraview and load the created `.xdmf` file.
+  which creates an xdmf file (`paraview.xdmf` by default).
+Then start Paraview and load the created xdmf file.
-  Use `-h` to get usage info for `create_xdmf.py`.
-Here you can use the options

-        --output out.xdmf --dim 3 --input_files *.h5
+  You can use the default cmd-line options, so no need to set anything explicitly.

 * Compare your results (e.g., visualized with Paraview) to the animations in the `results/` directories, which show the interior structure of the colliding bodies (cut views) for various quantities.